-It should be obvious that when creating the jobs, the programmer could implement the createJobs() method to create jobs that do anything that the broker would usually be able to handle and not just to handle simple Unix commands.
+It should be obvious that when creating the jobs, the programmer could implement the createJobs() method to create jobs that do anything that the broker would usually be able to handle.

-When referring to any files locally, such as an executable that needs to be copied and executed on a remote node, it may be handy to make use of the method:
+When referring to any files locally, such as an executable that needs to be copied and executed on a remote node, it may be handy to make use of the

 '''

-javax.portlet.PortletContext.getRealPath(java.lang.String path)
+PortletContext.getRealPath(java.lang.String path) method This method will help avoid hard-coding absolute paths in portlets.

 '''

-This method will return the absolute path to the file and help avoid hard-coding absolute paths in portlets.